In response to recent COVID-19 concerns, we are adopting new protocols and using new systems to ensure the safety of our staff and patients. Read More

 Occlusal Therapy

 At Gooding Dental Health, we know that clenching and grinding is a common result of the daily stresses we deal with in society.
 That's why we offer several treatment options for patients in need of occlusal therapy.
-Occlusal therapy derives from the word occlusion, with refers to how your top and bottom teeth come together.
+Occlusal therapy derives from the word

+clenching occlusion, with refers to how your top and bottom teeth come together.
 Patients in need of occlusal therapy may experience a variety of negative affects.
-Individuals who are prone to either daytime or stress

-clenching or grinding can suffer from frequent headaches and sore jaw muscles, may experience clicking or popping in the jaw, or have noticeable changes in the appearance of their teeth over time.
+Individuals who are prone to either daytime or nighttime clenching or grinding can suffer from frequent headaches and sore jaw muscles, may experience clicking or popping in the jaw, or have noticeable changes in the appearance of their teeth over time.
 In addition, patients who are constantly putting excessive forces on their teeth are at a higher risk of fracturing teeth and restorations.

 Night Guards